19hours/sg-statutes/Acts/Electricity Act.md

 (3) An Appeal Panel shall have the powers, rights and privileges vested in a District Court on the hearing of an action, including —

-(a) the enforcement of the attendance of witnesses and their examination on oath or otherwise; and
+(a) the enforcement of the attendance of witnesses and their examination on oath or otherwise;

-(b) the compelling of the production of documents.
+(b) the compelling of the production of documents; and

+(c) the award of costs and expenses of and incidental to any proceedings before the Appeal Panel.

+[18/2006 wef 01/05/2006]

 (4) A summons signed by any member of the Appeal Panel as may be authorised by the Appeal Panel shall be equivalent to any formal procedure capable of being issued in an action for enforcing the attendance of witnesses and compelling the production of documents.